 It was odd.
 She knew she wasn’t bothering him.
 He never got many visitors, but Deni never shied away from them, especially not her.
 Yet something about her visit was clearly upsetting him.

 The study was the first door at the top of the stairs, right where it had been a year prior.
 However, while the foyer and hall were untouched since her last visit, the door to the study had been subject to similar renovations as the front door.
-The frame was now heavily reinforced, and he’d placed the mahogony wood with what appeared to be a solid hunk of steel, braced by thick metal strips that were clearly designed to withstand brute force.
+The frame was now heavily reinforced, and he’d placed the mahogany wood with what appeared to be a solid hunk of steel, braced by thick metal strips that were clearly designed to withstand brute force.
 The old warded lock had been replaced with a computerized keypad and heavy-duty double bolt.

 It wasn’t like him to go that far with security.
 Deni was fairly well off, but he kept very little cash in his house and avoided credit cards.
 Instead, he kept a single debit card on his person, onto which his trust regularly deposited a check every month.
 Still, she tried to pretend it didn’t bother her.
 “Pretty tough security.
 Those books must be priceless.”

 “They are,” Deni said, “but so are most of the books in my library.
 There’s another reason for this.”
-Deni punched in a lengthy code and twisted the door handle, but stopped short of opening it.
+Deni punched in a lengthy code and twisted the handle, but stopped short of opening it.
 “Don’t worry about damaging them,” he said.
 “There’s a reason they were so hard to find–there’s just no market for these books.”
 He flashed her a strained smile and opened the door.

 “No need,” Pepper said.
 “A few disturbing images aren’t going to bother me.”

 “Okay,” he replied.
-He took a few steps toward the door and paused.
+He took a few steps toward the door and stopped.
 “I heard about your mom,” he said.
 “I won’t make it to the funeral, but if you need anything else–anything at all–let me know.”

 “I’m fine,” Pepper said.
 “The world didn’t end when she died, and it’s not going to bother me if you don’t show up.
 She hated funerals anyway, and it’s not like she went out of her way to get on your good side.”